nsnam/ns-3-dev-git/src/flow-monitor/doc/flow-monitor.rst

 The L2 headers are not included in the measure.

 These stats will be written in XML form upon request (see the Usage section).

+Due to the above design, FlowMonitor can not generate statistics when used with DSR routing protocol (because DSR forwards packets using broadcast addresses)

 The "lost" packets problem
 ##########################